-If a school in the district is identified by the NJDOE as persistently dangerous, the district will submit to the NJDOE, on or before August 25, documentation of compliance with the parent notification requirement and actions taken to complete the transfer arrangements for all pupilstudents exercising the option by the first day of the school year.
-Additionally, Tehe district is required to will also develop and submit for approval a corrective action plan to the NJDOE on or before September 30 of the same year, which will apply to the respective school year.
+If a school in the district is identified by the NJDOE as persistently dangerous, the district will submit to the NJDOE documentation of compliance with the parent notification requirement and actions taken to complete the transfer arrangements for all students exercising the option by the first day of the school year.
+Additionally, the district is required to develop and submit for approval a corrective action plan to the NJDOE on or before September 30 of the same year, which will apply to the respective school year.
 The corrective action plan, which must be completed in the format provided by the NJDOE, will describe how the school will reduce the number of incidents of violence as determined by the EVVRS.
-The NJDOE will provide the schools with guidance for its their corrective action plans, as well as monitor the school district's timely completion of the approved plans.
+The NJDOE will provide the schools with guidance for its corrective action plans, as well as monitor the school district's timely completion of the approved plans.

 In the spring of each following year, the NJDOE will re-evaluate the status of a school identified as persistently dangerous.
-The NJDOE will review the school's progress towards completing itstheir corrective action plan and compare the current year's incidents of violence, as reported on the EVVRS, to the criteria for determining persistently dangerous schoolsPDS (PDS).
-A school identified as maintaining the persistently dangerous designation will be notified by the NJDOE on or before July 31 of the respective year and will be required to submit for approval a revised corrective action plan by September 30 August 25 of that year, which will apply to the respective school year.
-The school district must inform all parents of enrolled pupilstudents in the school of the designation within fifteen calendar days of the date of the notice and offer them the option for their children to transfer to a safe public school by the beginning of the respective school year in accordance with 2 above.
+The NJDOE will review the school's progress towards completing its corrective action plan and compare the current year's incidents of violence, as reported on the EVVRS, to the criteria for determining PDS.
+A school identified as maintaining the persistently dangerous designation will be notified by the NJDOE on or before July 31 of the respective year and will be required to submit for approval a revised corrective action plan by September 30 of that year, which will apply to the respective school year.
+The school district must inform all parents of enrolled students in the school of the designation within fifteen calendar days of the date of the notice and offer them the option for their children to transfer to a safe public school by the beginning of the respective school year in accordance with 2. above.